MrBounty/ZipponDB/README.md

 )
 ```

-In this example each user have a name and email as a string.
-But also one best friend as a link.
+Note that the best friend is a link to another User.

 Here a more advance example with multiple struct:
 ```